lxxxl123/mjt-maven/note/FW.md

 a hollow shape in the shallow stream.
 ```

-- fallow: farmland without crops
+- fallow/fæ'leʊ/: farmland without crops
 - shadow: a area of darkness , caused by light being block by sth
-- shallow: not deep
+- shallow/ʃæ'leʊ/: not deep
-- hollow: with a hole or empty area inside
+- hollow/ho'leʊ/: with a hole or empty area inside
 - swallow: an action to eat with muscles in throat

 ## shatter